guoqingbao/Pathofusion/README.md

 # Pathofusion
 A deep learning based framework for recognition and fusion of multimodal histopathological images

 ### Good news!
-The source for Labelling website is now released, please see the folder "LabellingWebsite"
+The source for Labelling website is now released, please see the folder "LabelingWebsite"

 #### Detecting malignant features from pathology images (visualized as heatmaps)
 ![](/others/prediction.gif)